Example: MHKiT-MATLAB WEC-Sim

 Body Class Data

 Data from WEC-Sim’s Body Class includes information about each body, including the body’s position, velocity, acceleration, forces acting on the body, and the body’s name.
-For the RM3 example there will be 2 boides a float and a spar.
+For the RM3 example there will be 2 bodies: a float and a spar.

 % Store WEC-Sim output from the Body Class as 'bodies'